Frequently Asked Questions

-Probably the main difference is that we use the Zoom webinar format for our classes so students are view-only attendees and do not have to be on camera for the class.
-Our students from last year overwhelmingly preferred not being on camera.
-Students also have the ability to ask questions anonymously.
-Both of these features make for a stress-free and comfortable learning environment for our students.
+One of the main differences is that we use the Zoom webinar format for our classes, so students are view-only attendees and do not have to be on camera for the class.
+Our students overwhelmingly prefer not being on camera.
+Students can interact with the instructors via a Q&A chat feature, and questions are answered live on the broadcast.

 In addition, we have a defined curriculum supported by the HSPT student workbook that we mail to you.
 The structure of the class invites students to be active participants which keeps them engaged for the entire class.

 One of the most important advantages is that there are no distractions for students.
 Because students cannot view or talk to other students during the webinar, they are not distracted by others in the class.

 A second huge advantage is that all classes are recorded and made available for students to re-watch later.
 This is especially helpful if a student misses class and needs to make up the work or if they need to watch a lesson again to review it.